 3.0 The scope of the Interconnection Facilities Study shall be subject to the assumptions set forth in Attachment A and the data provided in Attachment B to this Agreement.

-4.0 The Interconnection Facilities Study report (i) shall provide a description, estimated cost of (consistent with Attachment A), schedule for required facilities to interconnect the Large Generating Facility to the Transmission System and (ii) shall address the short circuit, instability, and power flow issues identified in the Interconnection System Impact Study.
+4.0 The Interconnection Facilities Study report (i) shall provide a description, estimated cost of (consistent with Attachment A), schedule for required facilities to interconnect the Large Generating Facility to the Transmission System and (ii) shall address the short circuit, instability, and power flow issues identified in either the Serial Interconnection System Impact Study or the Definitive Interconnection System Impact Study completed by the Transmission Provider.

-5.0 Interconnection Customer shall provide a deposit of $100,000 for the performance of the Interconnection Facilities Study.
-6.0 The
+5.0 For the Serial Interconnection Study Process, the Interconnection Customer shall provide a deposit of $100,000 for the performance of the Interconnection Facilities Study.

-time for completion of the Interconnection Facilities Study is specified in Attachment A.

 Transmission Provider shall invoice Interconnection Customer on a monthly basis for the work to be conducted on the Interconnection Facilities Study each month.
 Interconnection Customer shall pay invoiced amounts within thirty (30) Calendar Days of receipt of invoice.
 Transmission Provider shall continue to hold the amounts on deposit until settlement of the final invoice.

+For the Definitive Interconnection Study Process, Interconnection Customer shall meet the requirements specified under Section 11.2 of the LGIP prior to the performance of the Interconnection Facilities Study.

+6.0 The Transmission Provider shall use Reasonable Efforts to complete the study and issue a draft Interconnection Facilities Study report to Interconnection Customer within ninety (90) Calendar Days from receipt of executed Interconnection Facilities Study Agreement where Transmission Provider is administering a Serial Interconnection Study Process, or within one hundred fifty (150) Calendar Days where Transmission Provider is administering a Definitive Interconnection Study Process. .

+7.0 This section only applies to the Definitive Interconnection Study Process.
+Interconnection Customer shall have provided the deposit as specified in Section 4.1.2 of the LGIP for the performance of the Definitive Interconnection System Impact Study and the Interconnection Facilities Study.

+Upon receipt of the Interconnection Facilities Study results, Transmission Provider shall charge and Interconnection Customer shall pay the actual costs of the Definitive Interconnection System Impact Study which includes costs allocated according to Section 4.2.7 of the LGIP, the cost of the individual Interconnection Facilities Study, and the withdraw penalty calculated pursuant to Section 4.7.1.1, if applicable.

+Any difference between the study deposit and the actual cost of the study shall be paid by or refunded to Interconnection Customer, as appropriate, except as otherwise provided herein.
+As provided in Section 16.3 of the LGIP, Interconnection Customer has thirty (30) Calendar Days of receipt of an invoice from Transmission Provider to pay any undisputed costs.
+If invoices are not paid within thirty (30) Calendar Days of receipt of an invoice, Transmission Provider shall draw upon the security provided to settle all accounts, which shall include any offsets of amounts due and owing by Transmission Provider.
+After the final invoice is paid and all accounts are settled, Transmission Provider shall refund all remaining security.

-6.0 Miscellaneous.
+8.0 Miscellaneous.
 The Interconnection Facility Study Agreement shall include standard miscellaneous terms including, but not limited to, indemnities, representations, disclaimers, warranties, governing law, amendment, execution, waiver, enforceability and assignment, that reflect best practices in the electric industry, and that are consistent with regional practices, Applicable Laws and Regulations, and the organizational nature of each Party.
 All of these provisions, to the extent practicable, shall be consistent with the provisions of the LGIP and the LGIA.

 IN WITNESS WHEREOF, the Parties have caused this Agreement to be duly executed by their duly authorized officers or agents on the day and year first above written.